 Harpie builds moderately rely on the extra deck and almost exclusively use wind-attributed monsters, so if you want to be able to field more than one xyz card at a time, you'll want the link monster Greatfly in your arsenal.
 He accepts any two wind monsters as material and points diagonally back in two directions, letting you play two other extra-deck monsters.
 Plus, since he doesn't point forward, you don't have to worry about granting your opponent extra slots.

 Greatfly also boosts the ATK and DEF of all wind monsters (including himself) by 500 while reducing the ATK/DEF of earth monsters by the same amount, fortifying your army and possibly dampening your opponent's.
 Finally, if he's destroyed (whether through battle or card effect), you can return a wind monster from your graveyard to your hand, ensuring Greatfly doesn't go down without a fight.

 8. Three of a Kind

 As we saw with Harpie Queen, most low-level Harpie combatants alter their name on the field to Harpie Lady, perfect for activating this awesome (but conditional) card.
-When you control three or more nontoken monsters with the same time, you can reveal Three of a Kind to target and destroy any three opposing cards on the field.
+When you control three or more nontoken monsters at the same time, you can reveal Three of a Kind to target and destroy any three opposing cards on the field.

 The ability to target all types of units (monsters, spells, and traps) helps you ravage your opponent's field, and like most trap cards, you can play this on any phase or turn.
 Swarm your field with your winged beasts and put their name-changing effects to good use with this handy trap.